- Can ABCpdf convert my Microsoft Office documents to PDF?

 Alternatively you can pass the path to your font file to the AddFont or EmbedFont method.
 This will automatically load the font file.
 Do not move the font file after doing this - ABCpdf relies on fonts staying in place.

 ABCpdf will automatically find any font in the Fonts folder.
 However applications such as Adobe Type Manager may place the font files in a different folder.
-If this is the case then ABCpdf won't be able to see them.
+If this is the case then ABCpdf will not be able to see them.

 Sometimes permissions are placed on individual font files which may restrict access from restricted permission accounts such as ASP or ASP.NET.
 If you change font permissions (including when you add a new font to the system), you may need to reboot to ensure ABCpdf sees the changes.